Tax file number

 In Australia, you are required to lodge an annual taxation return at the end of each financial year.
 The financial year runs from 1 July to 30 June.
 Taxation returns must be lodged by 31 October.
 Your taxation obligation will be calculated by the Australian Taxation Office.
 If you have paid less than the appropriate amount, you will receive an invoice for the balance.
 If you have paid more than the appropriate amount, you will receive a refund.

 Your financial institution (bank, credit union, etc.) needs to know your TFN.
-You will also need to inform your employer of your TFN.
+You may also inform your employer of your TFN.

 No. The TFN is a unique number.
 Once it is issued to you, it will remain with you always.
 As it is yours for life, you must keep it secure to protect against identity theft.